The 3 Best Things You Can Do For Your Health Right Now

 Reduce/Eliminate Medications

-Americans spend over 60 billion dollars per year on pharmaceuticals, far more than any other country.
+Americans spend over 60 billion dollars yearly on pharmaceuticals, far more than any other country.
 What’s more, 70% of Americans take prescription drugs.
 I’ve traveled to 30 countries, and people from around the world often ask me why Americans are so overweight and why we take so many medications.
 There is usually a correlation between the two issues.
 Americans take medications for two main reasons.
-The first is because we are unhealthy, and a pill seems easier than a lifestyle change.
-But a lot of additional medical issues usually arise from taking a single medication.
-Soon you have to take another drug to deal with the side effects of the other.
+The first is because we are unhealthy, and a pill seems more effortless than a lifestyle change.
+However, a lot of additional medical issues usually arise from taking a single medication.
+Soon, you have to take another drug to deal with the side effects of the other.
 Before long, your medicine cabinet is lined with pills, and your body is full of toxins.

 The other reason that Americans take so many medications when compared to other countries is that the pharmaceutical industry is big money, and there is more money in treating disease than preventing it!
-According to CBS News.
-“Researchers from the Mayo Clinic, a non-profit medical and research center, antibiotics, antidepressants, and painkiller opioids are the most common prescriptions given to Americans.”
+According to CBS News, antibiotics, antidepressants, and painkiller opioids are the most common prescriptions given to Americans.”
 Depression, pain, and often, infections are mostly preventable, but seldom does a doctor talk about prevention.
-For example, instead of recommending an excellent counselor to get to the root cause of depression, a doctor prescribes a medication, or instead of advising a patient to lose 50 pounds to reduce joint pain, a doctor prescribes pain killers.
-If you’re on drugs, ask yourself this, would you still need those medications if you lost weight, quit smoking, quit drinking, and got more regular exercise?
+For example, instead of recommending an excellent counselor to get to the root cause of depression, a doctor prescribes a medication, or instead of advising a patient to lose 50 pounds to reduce joint pain, a doctor prescribes painkillers or surgery.
+If you’re on drugs, ask yourself this: would you still need those medications if you lost weight, quit smoking, quit drinking, and got more regular exercise?

 Meditate

-Hundreds of studies suggest that meditation doesn’t just decrease stress levels but that it also has tangible health benefits such as improved immunity, lower inflammation, and reduced pain.
+Hundreds of studies suggest that meditation decreases stress levels and has tangible health benefits such as improved immunity, lower inflammation, and reduced pain.
 Additionally, brain-imaging studies show that meditation sharpens attention and memory.
-Meditation has been proven to increase the grey matter of the brain, and increase the volume in areas related to emotional regulation, self-control, and positive emotions.
+Meditation has been proven to decrease the brain’s grey matter and increase the volume in areas related to emotional regulation, self-control, and positive emotions.
 It also has been shown to improve cortical thickness in areas related to focus.

-In a world where our attention span is rapidly eroding, that seems like reason enough to give it a try.
+In a world where our attention span is rapidly eroding, that seems reason enough to try it.
 Check out this article on 20 Scientific Reasons to Start Meditating Today.
-If you’re not sure how to start meditating, begin with guided meditations in a classroom setting or use an app like Insight Timer or Calm.
+If you’re unsure how to start meditating, begin with guided meditations in a classroom setting or use an app like Insight Timer or Calm.

-If you’re feeling overweight, tired, depressed, anxious, and have been hoping medications will help, perhaps it’s time to take a single step towards improving your health.
+If you’re feeling overweight, tired, depressed, or anxious and have been hoping medications will help, perhaps it’s time to take a single step toward improving your health.
 Remember, a journey of 1000 miles begins with a single step.
 You can do this!
 Take yoga classes, hire a health coach, or read a good book about improving your diet.
 Want to live longer and feel better?
 Start today!

 beth@thejourneyofbethb.com: